Mark-Phillipson/VoiceLauncherBlazor/README.md

 * This repo contains a Blazor server side application which includes a To Do section and provides the functionality to maintain some speech recognition related database tables.

-* The tables are used in conjunction with Microsoft Azure and a c# application to provide extra functionality when coding by voice, like Custom IntelliSense that can be called upon by voice from any application.
+* The tables are used in conjunction with Microsoft Azure and a C# application to provide extra functionality when coding by voice, like Custom IntelliSense that can be called upon by voice from any application.

 An example screenshot of commands follows:
 ![Voice Command Main Form](VoiceLauncher/wwwroot/images/VoiceCommandsScreenshot.png)